joann-balraj/python-exercises/README.md

-This repository will be where I push my python exercises for codeup.# python-exercises
+This repository will be where I push my python exercises for codeup.